-Fred has also been involved in a number of other pro bono matters, including representing three individuals appealing to the Privy Council regarding their convictions for murder in Jamaica.
+Fred has also represented three individuals in relation to an appeal to the Privy Council regarding their convictions for murder in Jamaica.

-Working as part of the UK team advising a senior bank trader in connection with the worldwide investigation into the manipulation of foreign exchange benchmarks.*
+Working as part of the UK team advising Richard Usher, a senior bank trader, in connection with the worldwide investigation into the manipulation of foreign exchange benchmarks.

 Representing a multinational logistics company in relation to a Serious Fraud Office investigation into potential bribery and corruption offences in connection with facilitation payments overseas.